 Master of Arts in Classics

 A deep knowledge of the classical world can lead you to see the influence of ancient Greece and Rome everywhere you go.
 From the structure of modern languages to the architectural form of the city of Detroit, classical echoes are around us every day.
-Our master of arts in classics offers courses in Ancient Studies, and can help prepare you for a doctoral program or any number of careers, including in law, medicine, archives, and more.
+Wayne State's Master of Arts in Classics offers courses in ancient studies and can help prepare you for a doctoral program or any number of careers, including in law, medicine, archives and more.